Fuyukai/aocnds/README.rst

 This is my attempt at solving Advent of Code 2024 on the Nintendo DS.

-Current phase: Make it boot!
+Current phase: Make it work, in a less lame way!

 Building
 --------